Health Benefits of Turnips

-How to Buy Turnips for Maximium Health Benefits
+How to Buy Turnips for Maximum Health Benefits

 Learning how to navigate the supermarket with a healthy grocery list in hand can be intimidating at first.
-At Pritikin, however, guests have the opportunity to join Pritikin’s Director of Nutrition, Kimberly Gomer, MS, RD, for the Healthy Grocery Shopping Scavenger Hunt.
+At Pritikin, however, guests have the opportunity to join Pritikin’s Nutrition and Registered Dietitians for the Healthy Grocery Shopping Scavenger Hunt.
 Through a competition that practices label reading, smart shopping and more, guests dash through the aisles to fill their carts with Pritikin-approved items.
 Knowing how to pick out the best produce is an important piece of that puzzle.

 A stem of long leafy greens sprout from the milky white root of the turnip, which is most often characterized by its bright purple color on the top of the big, round root.
 Though the turnip is available year-round, its peak season lasts from late fall through the end of winter.
 When buying this multi-purpose vegetable, you will have the option of small and large turnips.
 The younger, smaller turnips will have a sweeter flavor to them, compared to the stronger, spicier and more woody taste of the larger ones.

-“Because turnips have such a long shelf life, they are usually readily available at the local produce store and farmer’s market,” explained Pritikin’s Chef Anthony Stewart.
+“Because turnips have such a long shelf life, they are usually readily available at the local produce store and farmer’s market,” explained Pritikin’s Executive Chef Vincenzo Della Polla.